Hrdtr/hrdtr/content/blog/universal-persisted-storage-for-react-native-expo-nextjs-ssr.md

 ---
-title: Universal Persisted Storage for React Native Expo + Next.js SSR
+title: "Universal Persisted Storage for React Native Expo + Next.js SSR"
-short_description: Learn to unify state management for React Native and Next.js with Solito, Zustand, and Persist Middleware.
-Achieve cross-platform consistency effortlessly.
+short_description: "Learn to unify state management for React Native and Next.js with Solito, Zustand, and Persist Middleware.
+Achieve cross-platform consistency effortlessly."
 published_at: 2023-02-20
+cover_image: null
 tags: ["react-native", "expo", "nextjs", "zustand"]
-cover_image: null
 ---

 The world of web development is marked by constant innovation, and developers are always on the lookout for tools and libraries that can simplify their workflows and make cross-platform development more efficient.
 In this article, we'll explore a powerful combination of technologies: React Native Expo, Next.js Server-Side Rendering (SSR), and some handy libraries like Fernando Rojo's Solito and Zustand with Persist Middleware.
 Together, these technologies enable the creation of cross-platform applications with universal storage capabilities.